PlanTL-GOB-ES/EHR-normalizer/README.md

 files inside a "PDF" folder.
 Your "PDF" folder can contain other sub-directories.
 You can also use your our root folder using command-line arguments.

+Output HTML, TXT and XML files are stored in this folder under the automatically generated HTML, TXT or XML folders.

 resources/
 This folder contains PDFMiner, which must be installed in your system.
 If you want to use another software to convert from PDF to HTML or TXT, you must